MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 You can remove, or unassign, licenses from users in Office 365 Admin Center.
 Users without license can no longer sign in to the system, see [Unassign licenses from users](https://docs.microsoft.com/office365/admin/manage/remove-licenses-from-users).

-### Changing assigned license for user
+### Changing the assigned license for a user
-Sometimes you may need to change license assigned to users.
-For example, you decided to use Service Management module and therefore you upgrade all Essential licenses to Premium.
-Another case is when user’s responsibility has changed and you need to replace Team Member license with Essential.
+Sometimes you may need to change the license that is assigned to a user.
+For example, if you decide to use the Service Management module and therefore need to upgrade all Essential licenses to Premium.
+Or if a user’s responsibility has changed and you need to replace a Team Member license to Essential.

-1. Change license in Office 365 Admin Center.
+1. Change the license in the Office 365 Admin Center.
 For more information, see [Add Users to Office 365](https://aka.ms/CreateOffice365Users).
-2. Sign is as an administrator in to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+2. Sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)] as an administrator.
 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 4. On the **Users** page, choose the **Refresh all User Groups** action.
 The users will be moved to a proper user group and the permission sets will be updated.
 For more information, see [To manage permissions through user groups](ui-define-granular-permissions.md#to-manage-permissions-through-user-groups).